 In an increasingly challenging threat landscape, many organizations struggle with developing and implementing effective cybersecurity governance.
-The "Managing Cybersecurity Risk: A Crisis of Confidence" infographic by the CMMI Institute and ISACA states that, "While enterprise leaders recognize that mature cybersecurity is essential to thriving in today's digital economy, they often lack the insights and data to have peace of mind that their organizations are efficiently and effectively managing cyber risk."
+The "Managing Cybersecurity Risk: A Crisis of Confidence" report by the CMMI Institute and ISACA stated: "While enterprise leaders recognize that mature cybersecurity is essential to thriving in today's digital economy, they often lack the insights and data to have peace of mind that their organizations are efficiently and effectively managing cyber risk."

 - Establish the current state.

-- Approach cybersecurity from an enterprise lens.
+- Approach cybersecurity from an enterprise-wide lens.

 - Increase cybersecurity awareness and training.

 - When creating the risk model, consider all the risks to your organization -- external, internal and third party.
 Contextualize and assess risks comprehensively.

 - Monitor, measure, analyze, report and improve.